 Why Do Companies Use Coding Challenges to Interview Developers?

-Coding challenges as a part of the interview process offer multiple benefits.
-Besides simply testing your abilities, the discernible features of a coding challenge make it better than just any traditional interview:
+Interview coding challenges as a part of the interview process offer multiple benefits.
+Besides simply testing your abilities, the discernible features of an interview code challenge make it better than just any traditional interview:

 - Live coding processes, where you have to solve a problem in the interviewer’s presence, help them understand how you code.
 They get an insight into how you think about the problem.